Contacts | Program of Study | Program Requirements | Summary of Requirements | Grading | Honors | Study Abroad | Double Majors | Courses

 Study Abroad

 The University of Chicago’s Spring Quarter Barcelona Public Policy program provides University of Chicago students with an opportunity to study comparative public policy in the exciting cultural and political capital of Catalonia in northeastern Spain.
 The program is designed to expose students to policymaking in a non-U.S. setting through a combination of courses and excursions that will allow students to learn how the political and policymaking system operates in other nations.
-The three-course Public Policy sequence will meet the requirement for three courses in an area of specialization within the Public Policy major (though students need not be Public Policy majors to participate in the program).
+The three-course Public Policy sequence will meet the requirement for three courses in an area of specialization within the Public Policy Studies major (though students need not be Public Policy Studies majors to participate in the program).
 In addition to the Public Policy sequence, participants take a fourth course in Spanish language.
 Students with sufficient knowledge of Catalan may substitute a Catalan language course in place of the Spanish language course.
 For more information, or to apply, visit the Study Abroad website.

 Double Majors

 The Public Policy Studies major is quite accessible for students looking to graduate with a double major.
 Frequently, one or two of the PBPL Area of Specialization courses can be drawn from 200-level course electives in other majors.
 The Methods requirement is another course that students can complete through coursework in another department.
 Public Policy Studies generally does not accept course substitutions for the core courses PBPL 22100 Politics and Policy, PBPL 22300 Policy Implementation, or PBPL 26400 Quantitative Methods in Public Policy.
 Public Policy Studies is open to students who wish to use a single BA thesis for multiple majors.
-More information for students who double major in Public Policy Studoes and Economics can be found here.
+Important information for students who double major in Public Policy Studies and Economics can be found here.

 Public Policy Studies (PBPL) Courses